henvic/henvic.github.io/content/posts/bitcoin.md

 You can basically think about it as a form to notarize data and prove that something existed at a given point in time in a reliable and trustworthy way.

 Bitcoin's [consensus mechanism](https://en.wikipedia.org/wiki/Consensus_(computer_science)) for its [distributed ledger](https://en.wikipedia.org/wiki/Distributed_ledger) is built on this idea.
-You should know that the high energy consumption of Bitcoin is an intrinsic characteristic of its proof-of-work strategy and not of blockchains per se.
+You should know that the high energy consumption of Bitcoin is an intrinsic characteristic of its marxist proof-of-work strategy (the computer version of his stupid [labor theory of value](https://en.wikipedia.org/wiki/Labor_theory_of_value)) and not of blockchains per se.
 It'd be possible for Bitcoin to use an algorithm that is efficient on regular personal computers.
 Satoshi Nakamoto just used one that wasn't on his cryptocurrency prototype.